Sierra Leone imposes nationwide curfew amid deadly anti-government protests | Law-Order

 Sierra Leone's leadership announced a nationwide curfew on Wednesday in response to violent anti-government protests that it said had caused an unspecified number of deaths, including among the security forces.

 Sierra Leone's leadership announced a nationwide curfew on Wednesday in response to violent anti-government protests that it said had caused an unspecified number of deaths, including among the security forces.
-The curfew was due to start at 3 p.m. local time (1500 GMT) in a bid to stem the violence.
+The West African country, which has been struggling with rising inflation and a fuel crisis, imposed the curfew from 3 p.m. local time (1500 GMT) in a bid to stem the violence.

+Videos on social media verified by Reuters showed large crowds of protesters and piles of burning tyres in parts of the capital, Freetown.
+Other footage showed a group of young men throwing rocks on a street filled with whitish smoke.
+"People are upset about the country's justice system which is sickening, daily price rises and economic hardship," said Daniel Alpha Kamara, a university student.

 He did not say how many people had been killed.
 It was not immediately possible to reach the police for comment.
 "The government hereby declares a nationwide curfew," he said.
 "The security sector has been authorised to fully enforce this directive."